 We threw them into the meerkat area and they went mad for them.
 Mine was more popular than Mr Fluskeys.
 I mixed a combo of oregano and perfume with lots of insects.
 It was like an sexy pizza worm.

 Our last stop before lunch was to meet three red-faced spider monkeys.
-In this family group (mum, dad and son) their was a striking resemblance to something you’d recognise from every day life.
+In this family group (mum, dad and son) there was a striking resemblance to something you’d recognise from every day life.
 Mum and Dad were just trying to get their share of cucumber sticks, but their teenage son wasn’t all that happy about sharing them.
 Apparently he is a very cheeky chap and is always messing about with his mum and dad.

 The spider monkeys have the most amazing tails.
 They are really thick and have beautiful long hair, that is until you get to the end section.
 This has a long section on the underside that looks like a paw pad.
 This has much better grip, and the monkey uses this, along with its prehensile skills to hang onto branches and swing between them.
 It is like a fifth limb.